open-education-api/open-education-api.github.io/home.md

 * Securely check exam results.*
 * And more…

 \* To protect personal data such as exam results and timetables, it is advisable to use an authorisation server that supports OAuth 2.0 in combination with SURFconext.
-These security measurements are not included in the OOAPI, but their use is advised.
+These security measures are not included in the OOAPI, but their use is advised.

 ## Benefits for web-development team

 * Fast development times due to standardisation.
 * No major cost/investment required.
-* Easier to exchange data with other educational institutes.
+* Easier to exchange data with other educational institutions.
 * No need to develop individual, bespoke APIs.
-* Convenient reuse of third-party apps across multiple educational institutes.
+* Convenient reuse of third-party apps across multiple educational institutions.
 * Safe sharing of information in a trusted environment.
-* Continuous knowledge sharing thanks to collaboration with other educational institutes.
+* Continuous knowledge sharing thanks to collaboration with other educational institutions.

 ## Creating a standard together

 Apps are constantly evolving…

-To create an all-encompassing, standard API, it is essential to understand the ever-changing needs of the various educational institutes.
-Therefore, the [Community](community/) places great value on working closely together to create a standard API (the OOAPI) that best serves as many educational institutes in the Netherlands as possible.
+To create an all-encompassing, standard API, it is essential to understand the ever-changing needs of the various educational institutions.
+Therefore, the [Community](community/) places great value on working closely together to create a standard API (the OOAPI) that best serves as many educational institutions in the Netherlands as possible.

-Furthermore, educational institutes that want to publish education data in a standardized way can implement their own API, based on the OOAPI standard.
+Furthermore, educational institutions that want to publish education data in a standardised way can implement their own API, based on the OOAPI standard.

 ## Interested in joining us?

 Are you an educational institute and interested in having the OOAPI developed to suit your needs?
 Then why not join us.
-For more information, please access the [Community](community/) link.
+For more information, please visit the [Community](community/) link.